relliott-dev/web-tools/Theme Detector/README.md

 ## Overview

-The Theme Detector is a Python script that detects the theme or framework used by a website.
-It checks for common indicators of popular themes like WordPress or Bootstrap.
+The Theme Detector is a Python script that detects the theme or framework (such as WordPress or Bootstrap) used by a website

 ## Features